-5. iTunes software is often credited for the success of the Apple iPod MP3 player, because it made the iPod easier to use than competing players and was difficult for competitors to duplicate.
+5. iTunes software is often credited with the success of the Apple iPod MP3 player, because it made the iPod easier to use than competing players and was difficult for competitors to duplicate.
 This is an example of a sustainable competitive advantage.

-iTunes made the iPod so easy to use that it was difficult for other MP3 players to compete even at lower prices.
-Over time, some competitors have created similar tools but it has been difficult enough to copy that these competitors have never really caught up.
+A sustainable competitive advantage is an advantage over the competition that is not easily copied and thus can be maintained over a long period of time. iTunes made the iPod so easy to use that it was difficult for other MP3 players to compete, even at lower prices.
+Over time, some competitors have created similar tools, but it has been difficult enough to copy that these competitors have never really caught up.